alxdb/minirend/readme.md

 # Minirend

-A Little renderer, wraps up a lot of bootstrap code for writing openGL.
+A little renderer, wraps up a lot of bootstrap code for writing openGL.